AlexLatz/AcceleratedCPP/Chapter8/Notes.md

 - Streams and iterators - istream\_iterator and ostream\_iterator
   - Used to represent streams as iterators (can move around)
   - ex. istream\_iterator\<int\>(cin) is an int iterator off of cin
+  - can be used without parameters to indicate an end state (useful for loops)
+- To output to any number of containers - make a generic
+  - An output iterator can be incremented, dereferenced, and set